joshc89/Initialise/ReadMe.md

 Clean initialisation and configuration of Foundation and UIKit classes.

+## Features

+### TL;DR

+Create and configure programmatic UIKit components in concise initialisers:

+*Note: Swift 3 syntax is more concise*

+	let headline = UILabel(configuration: UILabel.Configuration(textStyle: UIFontTextStyleHeadline,
+		numberOfLines: 0))

+	let subheadline = UILabel(configuration: UILabel.Configuration(textStyle: UIFontTextStyleSubHeadline,
+		textColor: UIColor.lightGrayColor(),
+		numberOfLines: 0))

+	let stack = UIStackView(configuration: UIStackView.Configuration(arrangedSubViews: [headline, subheadline],
+		axis: .Vertical,
+		spacing: 8.0))

+[Parameter Objects] are given for the following classes.

+* UIKit
+	* `UILabel`
+	* `UIImageView`
+	* `UIStackView`
+* Foundation

+If there are classes or parameters not covered please submit a pull request.

 ## Motivation

 ### Problem

-Programmatic UI can have advantages of Storyboards *Include details* however it can become cumbersome to configure all of the subviews if there are a lot of elements in the hierarchy.
+Programmatic UI can have advantages over Storyboards *Include details* however it can become cumbersome to configure all of the subviews if there are a lot of elements in the hierarchy.
 Configuring a single label might look something like this:

     class MyViewController: UIViewController {